 With a predicted turnover of 60 billion USD worldwide by 2025, medical cannabis is an industry in rapid growth.
 However, the production of medical cannabis is far from uncomplicated, and specialist knowledge is required to ensure that both production facilities and final products meet official requirements

 The drying process is key to ensure that the plants comply with medical regulatory requirements.
-Improper drying may cause mold, in which case the product is no longer apt for medicinal use, and consequently the product to be discarded.
+Improper drying may cause mold, in which case the product is no longer apt for medicinal use, and consequently the product must be discarded.

 Focusing on three main issues will ensure stable and safe drying of cannabis after harvest: